Nominate Great Women In Spokane For YWCA Spokane’s 36th Annual Women of Achievement Awards

 - Young Woman

 Nominations may be completed and submitted via email to firstname.lastname@example.org or by mail to 930 N. Monroe St., Spokane, WA 99201, Attention: Women of Achievement Awards.
-The deadline for submissions is June 22, 2018.
+The deadline for submissions has been extended to June 29, 2018.
 Please download the below form onto your computer in order to fill out the digital PDF form.
 Thank you!

 “This luncheon allows us to honor successful women who are making a difference in our community, but also an opportunity to raise awareness about critical issues,” says Mireya Fitzloff, YWCA Spokane Women of Achievement Luncheon Co-Chair and YWCA Spokane board member.
 “We want to demonstrate our commitment to supporting women, children, and families and combating racism.”